(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 of shares are "tendered" for sale.
 In Wall Street Raider,

-stock price, and the offer is only effective if the buyer is
+stock price, and the offer is only effective if the buyer

-TICKER TAPE--In a broker's office, the moving
+TICKER TAPE--In a broker's office, or on the bottom

-usually quoted in dollars per share and decimal amounts.
+are usually quoted in dollars per share and decimal amounts.

 (In times past, the quotes were printed mechanically on a